jgmotta731/NBA_Stat_Pred/README.md

 ├── www/                         # Images used in the app └── README.md                    # Project documentation
 ```

+## Future Additions

+As of now, the model struggles with identifying when a role player or bench player will be given significantly more minutes due to the injury of a starter or star player.
+An flag indicator of whether a star player or starter is out or won't play will be feature engineered to the training data in the hopes that the model can recognize whether the role player/bench player will be given significantly more minutes and therefore have more points, rebounds, assists, etc.

 ## Disclaimer

 This project provides predictive models for NBA player performance and is intended for **entertainment and informational purposes only**, including potential use in sports betting contexts.